 Compete for one full-tuition and two $20,000 per year math/science scholarships.

 Learn by Doing

 You will spend much of your time designing and building software in teams, with the guidance of your professors.
-Because our computer science courses are small — many have fewer than 10 students — professors can closely guide you through complex projects and you will interact closely with your classmates.
+Because our computer science courses are small, professors can closely guide you through complex projects and you will interact closely with your classmates.

 While we offer courses in modern topics like mobile computing, web development, and computer graphics, our focus is on creating 21st century problem solvers.
 Our goal is to maximize your professional “shelf life” by shaping problem solvers and preparing you for lifelong learning in the field.

 Carthage computer science students don’t just tackle projects in the classroom.
 The Computer Science Department places students in internships that expose them to real-world experiences that they can’t get in class.
 In the last few years, students have worked at Sears, West Bend Mutual, FIS, Jockey, Thrivent Financial, Cars.com, Milliman, Performance Trust, the FBI, and The Aerospace Corporation.

 On-campus opportunities for research exist through the Summer Undergraduate Research Experience, which pairs students with faculty for full-time research during the summer months.
 Research experiences are ample and tailored to student interests, whether computer graphics, parallel computing, or scientific programming and visualization.

 All students must use skills from the classroom, research, and internships to create a capstone software development project for their senior theses.
 The project serves as the highlight in a student’s portfolio, demonstrating skills to potential employers.